Standardize Deal Name Format Using Values From Multiple Fields

 Frequently Asked Questions

-Can I use other fields in the deal name?
+Can I use other field data in the deal name?

-Yes, you can add different fields into the deal name by swapping out the concatenated fields in Step 2.
+Yes, you can add any field values into the deal name by selecting different fields in the Append: Concatenate functions of Step 2.

 Can I change the separator in the deal names?

-Yes, you can add different fields into the deal name by swapping out the concatenate "Parameter" entry in Step 2.
+Yes, you can add different fields into the deal name by swapping out the concatenate Parameter in Step 2.

 Additional Resources